microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 ### Creating a new Type Editor Solution from the dotnet CLI

-After installing the templates, you are using the type editor solution templates like every other Visual Basic or C\# templates from the CLI.
+After installing the templates, you are using the Type Editor solution templates like every other Visual Basic or C\# templates from the CLI.
 Refer to the help option for the exact parameter names.
 The parameters are the same as in the above *additional options* description:

 ## Introduction to the Template Solution

-Since .NET 3.1 started to support the WinForms Runtime, a new WinForms designer was needed to support .NET applications.
-This work required a near-complete re-architect of the designer, as we responded to the differences between .NET and the .NET Framework based WinForms designer everyone knows and loves.
+Since .NET Core 3.0 started to support the WinForms Runtime, a new WinForms designer was needed to support .NET applications.
+This work required a near-complete re-architect of the designer as we responded to the differences between .NET and the .NET Framework based WinForms designer everyone knows and loves.

 Until we added support for .NET Core applications there was only a single process, *devenv.exe*, that both the Visual Studio environment and the application